wuzixiao/Snowpro/snowflake-snowpro-core-certification-practice-exams.md

       The built-in roles can NOT be dropped.
       The default privileges provided to the built-in roles can NOT be revoked.
       The ORGADMIN role performs organization-specific tasks like listing all accounts and creating new ones.
 ORGADMIN can also delete accounts if required.
+      ACCOUNTADMIN is the only role with the privileges required to **create & manage a share** because managing Share is an account-level activity.
   Time Travel
     Minimal editaion is Enterprise
   Data and License